yuting1214/AWS_DogImg_Classifier/README.md

 ## Hyperparameter Tuning
-**TODO**: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

 Use both ResNet18 and ResNet50 for transfer learning, since ResNet has strong edges to achieve higher accuracy in network performance especially in the application of Image Classification.